 Saint Andrew’s is home to the Julian of Norwich chapter of Daughters of the King, an international order of women from the Episcopal, Roman Catholic, and Lutheran churches who take a vow to pray daily, serve the rector of their parish, and live their lives in a manner consistent with Christ’s teachings.
 In past years, we have offered quiet mornings, rosary construction workshops, the recitation of the Anglican rosary, prayer workshops, and book discussions.
 Please contact Michele Marini (email@example.com) or join us for a meeting.

 Based in monastic tradition, Lectio Divina involves a slow contemplative reading of a Bible passage.
-The Lectio Divina group meets one Sunday per month during Education Hour, and sits with one of the Lectionary readings for the day.
+The passage is read multiple times and we are invited to sink deeper into the text with each reading.
+In the end we are invited to let the Scriptures speak into our lives and to sit with God.
+The group typically meets the third Sunday of the month at 9:00 am, and sits with one of the Lectionary readings for the day.
 Contact Christina Ford for more information about the group and when it meets.

 Friday Film Series